 Meanwhile, Mr Ng has called out for volunteers to join and help the fast response team through stray cat volunteer group Yishun 326 Tabby Cat.
 The

 The Nee Soon MP and ACRES founder said:

 We are doing all we can to stop these horrifying deaths and I will ensure we spare no effort to end this cruelty.

-What is currently being done to protect our neighbourhood cats in Yishun?
+What is currently being done to protect community cats in Yishun?